 This scholarship seeks to empower women who are not only passionate about STEM but also dedicated to using their skills to serve and uplift their communities.

-To apply, tell us about the global or local issues you feel passionate about and how you plan to use your skills and education to create a better world.
+To apply, tell us about the global or local issues you feel passionate about and how you've already made a difference and how you plan to use your education to make a difference.

 Louisiana State University and Agricultural & Mechanical CollegeBaton Rouge, LA